- What is the Uber Cancellation Fee Scam?

-To beat Uber cancellation fee scams, it's important to dispute your cancellation fee with Uber immediately after you cancel your trip so you don't forget.
-These scams can be difficult to avoid, since you don't know what kind of driver you're going to get, but the good news is it's fairly easy to get your money back.
+To beat Uber cancellation fee scams, it's crucial to dispute your cancellation fee with Uber immediately after you cancel your trip, so you don't forget.
+These scams can be challenging to avoid since you don't know what kind of driver you're going to get, but the good news is it's relatively easy to get your money back.

 What is the Uber Cancellation Fee Scam?

 In an Uber cancellation fee scam, sketchy drivers take advantage of Uber's cancellation policy that requires you to pay a fee if you cancel your ride after a specified amount of time (2-5 minutes depending on your location and type of ride).
-This fee, usually between $5-$10, is put in place to recognize the time and effort a driver spends getting to a location, which makes sense.
+This fee, usually between $5-$10, exists to recognize the time and effort a driver spends getting to a location, which makes sense.

 In most cases, this model is fair, but it does create a loophole that some unscrupulous drivers try to take advantage of.
 Here's how the scam works.